Betsy Ross Air Corps: History

 On May 9, 1931, 14 of the 76 members met with the Chief of Naval Aeronautics and Chief of the Army Air Corps at the headquarters of the Daughters of the American Revolution to offer auxiliary aid in times of national emergency.
 The Corps was first headquartered in Kansas City, MO, at the Kansas City Municipal Airport though after a vote on Oct 7, 1933, it was decided to move the headquarters to Washington.

 Kunz served as the corps' first commander, and her husband designed its insignia.
-The corps had its own uniforms, described as tan breeches, lighter tan riding shirts, jodhpurs, dark brown English style military coats, and a dark brown beret with the organization's insignia.
+The corps had its uniforms, described as tan breeches, lighter tan riding shirts, jodhpurs, dark brown English style military coats, and a dark brown beret with the organization's insignia.
 An anthem was commissioned for the corps.
 The corps has occasionally been referred to by the nickname "The Lady Bugs" or "Ladybirds".

 Kunz grew the corps to about 100 members and kept it going for several years, partially funding it herself.
 Among its other activities, the corps took part in air shows to raise money for charities.

 In a letter that Kunz later wrote to President John F. Kennedy, she said that she had intended to form a "Women’s Reserve Corp" [sic].
 As it turned out, it was flier Pancho Barnes who afterwards formed the Women's Air Reserve as an unofficial branch of the U.S. Air Force.